Together on the outside,

 We explore the roots of saying yes when you want to say no, the drive to overachieve, and the search for validation.
 By understanding where these patterns began, we can create space for self-worth, autonomy, and boundaries that honour you.

-Change can bring up so much and be a huge trigger, especially for high functioning and highly sensitive women.
-Through career shifts, motherhood, perimenopause, brain fog, or other life transitions, we explore what change has brought up for you, who you are and who you’re becoming, helping you reconnect with your authentic self.
+Change can bring up so much and be a huge trigger.
+Whether it's a life transition, perimenopause, brain fog or challenges at work, we explore what change has brought up for you, who you are and who you're becoming, helping you reconnect with your authentic self.

 As an NCPS-accredited counsellor, I follow a strict code of ethics, ensuring client welfare, confidentiality, and professional integrity.
 For more information, visit the website.

-I work from Leamington Spa, and see clients from Warwick, Coventry, and the surrounding Warwickshire areas.
+I work from a lovely room in Central Leamington Spa, and see clients from Warwick, Coventry, and the surrounding Warwickshire areas.
 Full location details will be shared when we arrange our counselling sessions.

 In addition to face-to-face therapy, I also offer online sessions via Zoom, making support accessible to clients across Warwickshire and beyond.
 Contact me to find out more about how online therapy works.